Maderu-CM/assignment1/README.md

 # assignment1
-A log in page that collects telephone and Password for accessing a list of music.
+A log in page that accepts telephone number and password as credentials then allows the user to access a webpage with alist of songs.